Republika Srpska: Geography

 Situated in Southeast Europe, Republika Srpska is located on the Balkan Peninsula, with its northern extents reaching into the Pannonian Basin.
 Republika Srpska lies between latitudes 42° and 46° N and longitudes 16° and 20° E. The entity is split into two main parts by the Brčko District; a hilly western part and a more varied eastern part, with high mountains in the south and flat, fertile farmland in the north.
 Republika Srpska, unlike its counterpart entity, is landlocked.

 Like the rest of Bosnia and Herzegovina, Republika Srpska is split into a Bosnian region in the north and a Herzegovinian region in the far south.
 Within these two macroregions exist smaller geographical regions, from the forested hills of Bosanska Krajina in the northwest to the fertile plains of Semberija in the northeast.

 Republika Srpska covers 24816.2 km2, excluding the Brčko District, which is held in condominium by both entities, but is de facto sovereign within Bosnia and Herzegovina.
-Republika Srpska, if it were a country, would be 146th largest in the world.
+Republika Srpska, if it were a country, would be the 146th largest in the world.
 Elevation varies greatly, with Maglić, a peak in the Dinaric Alps near Montenegro, reaching 2386 m, and parts nearer the Adriatic going down to sea level.
 The largest and most popular ski resort in Bosnia and Herzegovina is situated on the slopes of the mountain Jahorina, in the eastern part of the entity.
 Other major mountains in Republika Srpska include Volujak, Zelengora, Lelija, Lebršnik, Crvanj, Orjen, Klekovača, Vitorog, Kozara, Romanija, Treskavica and Trebević.

 Boundary

 Republika Srpska shares international borders with Croatia to the north, Serbia to the east, and Montenegro to the southeast.
 Within Bosnia and Herzegovina, the Inter-Entity Boundary Line (IEBL) marks Republika Srpska's administrative division with the Federation of Bosnia and Herzegovina, and essentially follows the front lines at the end of the Bosnian War with some adjustments (most importantly in the western part of the country and around Sarajevo) as defined by the Dayton Agreement.
 The total length of the IEBL is approximately 1,080 km.
-The IEBL is an administrative demarcation uncontrolled by military or police and there is free movement across it.
+The IEBL is an administrative demarcation uncontrolled by military or police, and there is free movement across it.

 Forests

 Republika Srpska is one of the most forested areas in Europe, with over 50% of its area consisting of forest cover.
 Perućica is one of the last old-growth forests in Europe.

-Two densely-wooded national parks—Sutjeska National Park and Kozara National Park—are located in the entity.
+Two densely wooded national parks—Sutjeska National Park and Kozara National Park—are located in the entity.